MontagueM/Charm/README.md

 ## Unreal Engine
 - Unreal Engine importing isn't supported at this current moment.
 All the discoveries with maps (skyboxes, lights, etc) and rendering and what not have made things a little complicated and I (Delta) personally have little experience in scripting for UE

-## Learning and Contributing

-To learn about how Charm works or to contribute, check out the [wiki](https://github.com/MontagueM/Charm/wiki).

 ## Sponsor